aiqm/torchani/docs/src/migrating-to-3.rst

     energies = ensemble(ixs, aevs)

 ..
-NOTE The old behavior is also supported directly by using the old class names but we omit to mention this here.
+NOTE The old behavior is also supported directly by using the old class names but we omit to mention this here on purpose.

-The old behavior is still supported by using the ``.call()`` method, but this is discouraged.
+The old signature is still supported by using the ``.call()`` method, but this is discouraged.
 An example:

 .. code-block:: python